TerrordactylDesigns/TerrorDoc/README.md

 ## What is this?

-It's my way to quickly scan a .js file to see what functions are in it and what they do.
+It's my way to quickly scan a .js file using [this world renowned parser](https://github.com/TerrordactylDesigns/TerrorParser) to see what functions are in it and what they do.
 Will add more features as I go like exporting/saving.

 ## Setup

 Download.
 Run npm install from the extracted directory to install dependencies
     npm start
 Go to [http://localhost:3000](http://localhost:3000)

 Click select a file and.... seriously...
 It's 2 buttons, You'll be OK.....